Call of the Wild

 Use the teaching guide to enable students to master their knowledge and skills in real-world contexts.

-Describe and explain interconnections within places and between places, and the effects of these interconnections (VCGGC087)
+Identify, analyse and explain interconnections within places and between places and identify and explain changes resulting from these interconnections (VCGGC101)

-- Through student led learning students will learn about what impacts humans are having on environments over time and how that can effect places and interconnections within those places
+- Through student led learning students will learn about what impacts humans are having on environments over time and how that can change places and interconnections within those places

 Plan your excursion